 5. Build a media list

 Why should you worry about a media list?
 A media list will help you sharpen your media outreach strategy further.
-To build a useful media list, you need to follow these steps:
+To build a helpful media list, you need to follow these steps:

 1. Define your content.
 You need to know what your story is.
 You also need to know which category each media contact fits under.
-This will help you tailor your story better for each person you reach out to.
+This will help you tailor your story better for each person you contact.

 2. Develop story angles.
 Yes, you already have a story.
-However, different versions will resonate with different people.
-Develop unique angles for the people on your list, based on what they like to talk about.
+However, different versions will resonate with other people.
+Develop unique angles for the people on your list based on what they like to discuss.
 You might want to highlight different aspects of your story, depending on who you’re talking to.

-1. Search by both publication and writer.
+4. Search by both publication and writer.
 To widen your scope, look for publications or outlets in your industry first.
-Then you can look for specific people to pitch within those outlets.
+Then, you can look for specific people to pitch within those outlets.

 6. Know your influencer